simbathesailor/date-utilities-cheetsheet/date-fns/README.md

 ### UTC time when exact date, month, year, hours, minutes and second value is there

-WHen you have access to individual date entities, getting UTC
+When you have access to individual date entities, getting UTC

 ```javascript
 export function getUTCDate({